ChenWendi2001/personal-page-old/index.md

 layout: default
 ---

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+## What am I doing recently?
 These days I'm working hard to finish the final project of this term.
 [Check the project Repo](https://github.com/ChenWendi2001/Principles-and-Practice-of-Problem-Solving).

-Also, I spare some time to learning Deep Learning and Machine Learing.
+Also, I spare some time to learn Deep Learning and Machine Learing.
 [Check the cs231n assignment Repo](https://github.com/ChenWendi2001/cs231n-assignments).

 ## Selected Projects